VenkatRaman3103/.dotfiles/.config/nvim/rough.md

 bjbjdbfap

-primarily on [vim-sneak](https://github.com/justinmk/vim-sneak), with the ultimate goal of [nfjfjf] a new standard interface for moving around in the visible area in Vim-like modal editors.
+primarily on [vim-sneak](https://github.com/justinmk/vim-sneak), with the ultimate goal of [f] a new standard interface for moving around in the visible area in Vim-like modal editors.
 It allows you to reach any target in a very fast, uniform way, and minimizes the required focus level while executing a jump.